-Offshore Africa Côte d'Ivoire
+Côte d'Ivoire

 The Company owns interests in two licences offshore Côte d'Ivoire.

-The Company has a 58.7% operated working interest in the Espoir field in Block CI-26 which is located in water depths ranging from 100 to 700 meters.
+The first is a 58.7% operated working interest in the Espoir field in Block CI-26 which is located in water depths ranging from 100 to 700 meters.
 Production from East Espoir commenced in 2002 and from West Espoir in 2006.
-Crude oil from the East and West Espoir fields is produced to an FPSO with the associated natural gas delivered onshore for local power generation through a subsea pipeline.
+Crude oil from the East and West Espoir fields is produced to a dedicated FPSO with the associated natural gas delivered onshore for local power generation through a subsea pipeline.

-The Company has a 57.6% operated working interest in the Baobab field, located in Block CI-40, which is eight kilometers south of the Espoir facilities.
+The second is a 57.6% operated working interest in the Baobab field, located in Block CI-40, which is eight kilometers south of the Espoir facilities and located in water depths ranging from 1,000 to 1,400 meters.
 Production from the Baobab field commenced in 2005.
+Crude oil from the Baobab field is produced to a dedicated FPSO with the associated natural gas delivered onshore via a subsea pipeline tied into the Espoir infrastructure.